ajalt/clikt/docs/options.md

    Options take one value by default, but this can be changed with built-in functions like [`pair`][pair] and [`triple`][triple], or manually with [`transformValues`][transformValues].
-3. **How to handle all calls to the option (i.e. if the option is not given, or is given more than once).**
+3. **How to handle all calls to the option (i.e. if the option is not present, or is present more than once).**
-   By default, the option delegate value is the null if the option is not given on the command line, but you can change this behavior with functions like [`default`][default] and [`multiple`][multiple].
+   By default, the option delegate value is the null if the option is not given on the command line, and will use the value of the last occurrence if the option is given more than once.
+You can change this behavior with functions like [`default`][default] and [`multiple`][multiple].

 Since the three types of customizations are orthogonal, you can choose which ones you want to use, and if you implement a new customization, it